Overview of the issue

 Why does TRCP care?

-To conserve these invaluable public lands, a coalition of more than 300 hunting and fishing groups and businesses, is promoting a new land use tool through local BLM land use plans across the West.
-Called “backcountry conservation areas,” this bottom-up solution has multiple benefits.
-It would conserve extraordinary fish and wildlife habitat from fragmentation and development, maintain important access, and focus management activities on the conservation and restoration of key habitats, while at the same time sustaining traditional uses of the land.
+To conserve these invaluable public lands, a coalition of more than 300 hunting and fishing groups and businesses, is promoting the responsible management of backcountry lands through local BLM land use plans across the West.
+Through backcountry conservation management and the use of a management tool called the “backcountry conservation area” or BCA, the BLM has the authority to conserve extraordinary fish and wildlife habitat from fragmentation and development, maintain important access, and focus management activities on the conservation and restoration of key habitats, while at the same time sustaining traditional uses of the land.

-Hunters and anglers are working with local stakeholders such as landowners, businesses and recreationists to advance backcountry conservation areas through nine different land use plans in five Western states.
+Hunters and anglers are working with local stakeholders such as landowners, businesses and recreationists to advance backcountry conservation management through numerous land use plans in six Western states.
 Each of these areas provides some of the finest wildlife habitat and sporting opportunities in the West, and now is the time to conserve these public lands for future generations of sportsmen and women.
-Sportsmen are committed to ensuring the BLM’s implementation of this new backcountry conservation approach – in our nine targeted land use plans, as well as other parts of the West.

 >> CLICK ON AN INDIVIDUAL STATE TO LEARN MORE ABOUT OUR LOCAL EFFORTS <<